chefBrian/fantrax-baseball-plus/README.md

 # FantraxBaseball+

-Browser extension that enhances Fantrax fantasy baseball with quick-access links and live game integration.
+Browser extension that enhances Fantrax fantasy baseball with Statcast and FanGraphs data, quick-access links, and live game integration.
 Available for Chrome and Firefox.

 ## Screenshots